Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: On the combinatorics of letter-coboundaries

 \begin{proposition} Let $X \subseteq \cA^\Z$ be a minimal subshift such that there exists $\mu\in\cM(X,S)$ for which the vector $(\mu([a]))_{a\in\cA}$ has $\Q$-independent coordinates.
 Then, any coboundary of $\cL(X)$ is trivial. \end{proposition} \begin{proof} It follows from \Cref{lem:dimfrequencies} that $|\cK_0| \leq 1$, that is, $\Gamma(\varepsilon)$ is connected.
 Therefore, by \Cref{cor:connectedtrivial}, every coboundary in $\cL(X)$ is trivial. \end{proof}

 We point out that in the setting of $S$-adic subshifts, sufficient conditions have been identified to get $\Q$-independent letter frequencies \cite{BST}.
 We mention one of them here.
 The directive sequence $\boldsymbol{\sigma}$ is said to be \emph{algebraically irreducible} if, for each $k \in \mathbb{N}$, the characteristic polynomial of the incidence matrix $M_{k,\ell}$ of $\tau_{k,\ell}$ is irreducible for all sufficiently large~$\ell$.
-In \cite[Lemma 4.2]{BST}, the authors prove that for an algebraically irreducible directive sequence $\boldsymbol{\sigma}$ such that $\cL(X_{\boldsymbol{\sigma}})$ is {\em letter-balanced}, the vector with letter frequencies $(\mu([a])_{a\in \cA}$ has $\Q$-independent coordinates, where $\mu$ is the unique invariant measure of $X_{\boldsymbol{\sigma}}$.
-We refer to \cite[Section 2.4]{BST} for more details on balance.
+In \cite[Lemma 4.2]{BST}, the authors prove that for an algebraically irreducible directive sequence $\boldsymbol{\sigma}$ such that $\cL(X_{\boldsymbol{\sigma}})$ is balanced on letters, the vector with letter frequencies $(\mu([a])_{a\in \cA}$ has $\Q$-independent coordinates, where $\mu$ is the unique invariant measure of $X_{\boldsymbol{\sigma}}$.
 We also remark that there is an important family of $S$-adic subshifts whose letter frequencies are always $\Q$-independent, namely the family of subshifts obtained by {\em Arnoux-Rauzy} sequences (see \Cref{ex:modifiedAR}).

 \begin{remark} Note that if $\btau$ is an algebraically irreducible directive sequence, then for any $k\in \N$ and all sufficiently large $\ell \gt k$, neither $1$, nor $0$ is an eigenvalue of the matrix $M_{k,l}$.
 Now, in \Cref{finitary=>cobords_are_eigenvectors} below, we show that, for any letter-coboundary $c_n$ in level $X_{\btau}^{(n)}$, the vector $(c_n \circ \tau_{n,m}(a) : a \in \cA_m)$ is either an eigenvector of $M_{n,m}$ with eigenvalue $1$, or belongs to the kernel of $M_{n,m}$ for infinitely many $m \ge n$.
 Therefore, in the algebraically irreducible case, $c_n \circ \tau_{n,m}(a) \equiv 0$ for all large enough $m \gt n$.
 This observation is used in \Cref{cor:EigCharac:FAR:Mult:cocoboundary} to simplify our criterion in \Cref{theo:EigCharac:FAR:Mult}; see $(P_2) \Rightarrow (P_3)$.
 Observe that \Cref{finitary=>cobords_are_eigenvectors} is an $S$-adic counterpart of \cite[Lemma 2.8]{mercat} which is stated for primitive substitutions. \end{remark}